-The SGCI conference has traditionally taken place during the months of March and April.
-While some institutions have held it during their spring breaks, it has greater potential to impact the student population if it is held while school is in session, generally the last few days of the week preceding spring break.
-The conference usually kicks off on Wednesday evening and concludes
+The SGCI conference has traditionally been an annual conference held in the spring.
+In 2025 the organization is moving to a biennial calendar with a fall conference, the first coming Fall 2027.
+While some institutions have held the conference during university breaks, it has greater potential to impact the student population if it is held while school is in session, perhaps just before or just after fall break.
+The conference usually kicks off on Wednesday evening and concludes Saturday night.

-Saturday night.
 In recent years recreational activities have also been planned for Sundays.
-Keep in mind spring holidays such as Easter and Passover when scheduling.
+There is also typically a final board meeting on Sunday morning that the Steering Committee and SGCI members are welcome to attend, to debrief and reflect on the conference.
+Keep in mind holidays, major university sporting events, and annual campus events when scheduling.